MaceGibson/DragNDrop/README.md

 ## Lessons Learned
 - I learned that you can use copy paste icons in html, I did not know this prior but there are paste-able options when it comes to placeholders.
-- I used these placeholders as in a real application of this I would link the front-end to a backend for the landscaping options.
+- I used these placeholders because in a real application of this I would link the front-end to a backend for the landscaping options.